-- The European Union now requires a mandatory upgrade to fourth-stage for the largest wastewater treatment works by 2040.
-The new legislation will be implemented in the Republic of Ireland, with some possible effects in Northern Ireland.
-The Scottish Government is also expected to implement this new legislation as far as possible based on its expressed intention to "to maintain policy alignment [with the European Union] wherever possible... and legislative alignment where it is meaningful and appropriate to do so". - The European Unio Chemicals Agency is currently reviewing a universal ban application for all PFAS, allowing their use only where the substances are proven to be irreplaceable and essential to society.
-In the meantime, many EU countries have started to adopt specific legislation to ban, at least partially, PFAS manufacture and use.
+- The European Union now requires a mandatory upgrade to fourth-stage for the largest wastewater treatment works by 2040.442 The new legislation will be implemented in the Republic of Ireland, with some possible effects in Northern Ireland.
+The Scottish Government is also expected to implement this new legislation as far as possible based on its expressed intention to "to maintain policy alignment [with the European Union] wherever possible... and legislative alignment where it is meaningful and appropriate to do so".443 - The European Union Chemicals Agency is currently reviewing a universal ban application for all PFAS, allowing their use only where the substances are proven to be irreplaceable and essential to society.444 In the meantime, many EU countries have started to adopt specific legislation to ban, at least partially, PFAS manufacture and use.445 linked to exposure to PFAS', Nordic Council of Ministers, (2019).
+Estimate based on avoided health costs from EEA 2019 study and pro-rata for UK population.